jaycode/Self-Driving-RC/README.md

 #### Problems with Computer Vision techniques in detecting lane lines.

 The problem that we quickly found was that it was nearly impossible to create a computer vision algorithm that is robust enough to handle all possible variations of lane line detection problems.
 Optimizing on a certain features makes the algorithm to fail in other scenarios.
+Even the above image was actually incorrect; the right blob should have been another line that goes in parallel with the left lane line.

 Secondly, we also ran into a performance issue when allowing the computer to run this computer vision model.
 What to do, then?